markNZed/processism-react-three/storyboard.md

 With practice, we learn to navigate multiple perspectives, selecting those most relevant to the context at hand.
 The perspectives we choose, and the timing of when we apply them, shape our understanding of the system and the options available to us.

-In processism, embracing the ability to shift between perspectives allows us to appreciate the complex web of relations within systems while also acknowledging the limitations of our own perceptions.
+In process philosophy, embracing the ability to shift between perspectives allows us to appreciate the complex web of relations within systems while also acknowledging the limitations of our own perceptions.

 ## 8.3.
 Scene: Reductionism
 ### 8.3.1.
 Objective